ray-project/ray/doc/source/tune-config.rst

 Resource Allocation
 -------------------

-Ray Tune runs each trial as a Ray actor, allocating the specified GPU and CPU ``trial_resources`` to each actor (defaulting to 1 CPU per trial).
+Tune runs each trial as a Ray actor, allocating the specified GPU and CPU ``trial_resources`` to each actor (defaulting to 1 CPU per trial).
 A trial will not be scheduled unless at least that amount of resources is available in the cluster, preventing the cluster from being overloaded.

 If GPU resources are not requested, the ``CUDA_VISIBLE_DEVICES`` environment variable will be set as empty, disallowing GPU access.
 Otherwise, it will be set to the GPUs in the list (this is managed by Ray).